Altreus/App-Multigit/README.md

 each repository; the `mg-closes` example is more involved, only reporting those repositories for which the output is relevant.

-Since this is an extremely common thing to happen, a future version is likely to provide a function to simply run a command for each repository and return to you the data when they're all done.
-Currently, you have to roll your own async.

 ## Help

 The usage string of `mg` is accessed by running `mg` on its own, or `mg help`.